Atari 5200: Hardware

-The initial 1982 release of the system featured four controller ports, where nearly all other systems of the day had only one or two ports.
-The 5200 also featured a new style of controller with an analog joystick, numeric keypad, two fire buttons on each side of the controller and game function keys for Start, Pause, and Reset.
+The initial 1982 release of the system had four controller ports, compared to two in most other consoles.
+The controllers have an analog joystick, numeric keypad, two fire buttons on each side of the controller, and game function keys for Start, Pause, and Reset.
 The 5200 also featured the innovation of the first automatic TV switchbox, allowing it to automatically switch from regular TV viewing to the game system signal when the system was activated.
 Previous RF adapters required the user to slide a switch on the adapter by hand.
 The RF box was also where the power supply connected in a unique dual power/television signal setup similar to the RCA Studio II's.
 A single cable coming out of the 5200 plugged into the switch box and carried both electricity and the television signal.

 The 1983 revision of the Atari 5200 has two controller ports instead of four, and a change back to the more conventional separate power supply and standard non-autoswitching RF switch.
 It also has changes in the cartridge port address lines to allow for the Atari 2600 adapter released that year.
 While the adapter was only made to work on the two-port version, modifications can be made to the four-port to make it line-compatible.
 In fact, towards the end of the four-port model's production run, there were a limited number of consoles produced which included these modifications.
 These consoles can be identified by an asterisk in their serial numbers.